-Existing lots of record and individual lots that are created by consent (land severance) within existing developed areas may be developed on private, individual wastewater systems.
-The minimum lot size for new development on private, individual wastewater treatment services shall be in accordance with regulations and requirements for private servicing systems and supported by a hydrogeological study satisfactory to the Town and Region of Halton.
+Existing lots of record and individual lots that are created by consent (land severance) as infilling within existing developed areas may be developed on private, individual wastewater systems.
+The minimum lot size for new development on private, individual wastewater treatment services shall be in accordance with regulations and requirements for private servicing systems and supported by 1,900 square metres or larger, as may be determined by a hydrogeological study satisfactory to the Town and Region of Halton.

-Development in areas designated in this Plan as Hamlet Estate Residential Area may proceed on private individual wastewater treatment systems where it has been determined that the provision of piped Regional wastewater services is not required.
+New Ddevelopment in areas designated in this Plan as Hamlet Estate Residential Area may proceed on private individual wastewater treatment systems where it has been determined that the provision of piped Regional wastewater services is not required.
 Additional treatment for nitrogen, phosphorous and bacteria consistent with the recommendations of the Scoped Subwatershed Plan for Glen Williams and Regional Rural Servicing Guidelines shall be required.

-H4.3.5 GROUNDWATER PROTECTION AND MANAGEMENT
+H4.3.4.5 Utilities